-Storing your MacBook Pro If you are going to store your MacBook Pro for an extended period of time, keep it in a cool location (ideally, 71° F or 22° C) and discharge the battery to approximately 50 percent.
+Storing your MacBook Pro If you are going to store your MacBook Pro for an extended period of time, keep it in a cool location (ideally, 71° F or 22° C) and discharge the battery to 50 percent or less.
+When storing your MacBook Pro for longer than five months, discharge the battery to approximately 50 percent.
 To maintain the capacity of the battery, recharge the battery to 50 percent every six months or so.